 - 1. Go to the test directory (not required but a good practice). - 2.
 Start the gpRunTest tool to run the test.
 The GUI will appear.
 Set required information about session: - 1.
-Select the test configuration file either from the select config file dialog or with the -f command line option. - 2.
-Select the tessession type either from the select session type dialog or with the -sessiontype command line option. - 3.
-Select session ID for test session either in the Session panel or with the -session command line option. - 4.
-Optionally, select playlist file manually in the Session panel if the tool failed to find the correct playlist file automatically. - 5.
+Select the test configuration file either from the Files panel from the GUI or with the -f command line option. - 2.
+Select session ID for test session either in the Session panel or with the -session command line option. - 3.
+Optionally, select playlist file manually in the Session panel if the tool failed to find the correct playlist file automatically. - 4.
 Add subjects to test session in the Subjects panel.
 Subjects on local and remote terminals can be added.
 Local terminal subjects can also be added with the -subject command line option. - 3.
-Start the test with the Start menu item on the menu. - 4.
+Start the test with the Start test button on Files panel. - 4.
 Test items are played to the subject and answers from the subject are saved. - 5.
 When all items have been played the results are written to a file.
 The file contains java objects containing copies of test items and corresponding answers from the subject.
 The results can be converted to a text file with result processing tools. - 6.
 Terminate RunTest tool with the window-close button.